amanda-matthes/Testbench-Generator-for-SystemVerilog-Modules/README.md

 # Testbench Generator for SystemVerilog modules

 This python script takes in the SystemVerilog code for a module and creates a testbench from the module portlist.
-The testbench contains a clock and all the
+The testbench contains a clock and all the regs and wires that are necessary to connect the testbench to the module.

 It can:
 - Ignore comments (both // and /**/)